-Each Fund qualified during its last taxable year and intends to continue to qualify as a regulated investment company under Subchapter M of Subtitle A, Chapter 1, of the Code.
+Each Fund intends to qualify as a regulated investment company under Subchapter M of Subtitle A, Chapter 1, of the Code.
 As such, each Fund generally is exempt from federal income tax on its net investment income and realized capital gains that it distributes to shareholders.
 To qualify for treatment as a regulated investment company, each Fund must meet three important tests each year.